-Summary: Prepare to be blown away by a level of comfort you won’t find in any other performance shoes.
+Prepare to be blown away by a level of comfort you rarely find in leading other performance shoes.
 After using the Iati for the last 6 months, I have been thoughtfully impressed with this shoe.
 It packs a heavy punch without the heavy price tag.

 Tenaya is a shoe manufacturer that has been gaining some serious traction across Europe and the US over the last few years.
 It’s hard to argue with a shoe that can be found on some of climbing’s biggest crushers including Chris Sharma and Alex Megos.
 Who can forget Megos’ crazy ascent of Sharma’s futuristic project Perfecto Mundo (5.15c) in a pair of the Tenaya Iati?

 After hearing only good things about this rarely-sighted shoe, I decided to purchase a pair.
-I got my Tenaya Iatis in November 2019, so have had about 7 months to test them out.
-In this time I’ve used them for sport, trad and bouldering on a variety of rock types.
+I got my Tenaya Iatis in November 2019, so have had a while to thoroughly put them through their paces.
+During this time I’ve used them for sport, trad, and bouldering on a variety of rock types.

 Don’t get me wrong, if you size for performance I still wouldn’t want to be padding up easy multi-pitches like the Idwal Slabs in them, but I also do not need to tear them off after every single bolder problem.
 Out of the box they are fairly downturned, although not to the extent of the Solutions or Hiangle, with a notable flick at the toes, which helps pull pockets and stick smaller edges.